abdullahahsann/VideoEnhancementForSurviellance/README.md

    2. Deep Learning: (https://www.coursera.org/specializations/deep-learning) - best courser to start ML journey
    3. Deep Learning Concepts: (https://www.youtube.com/c/deeplizard) - best place for ML DL Concepts
    4. Deep Learning Practical: (https://www.youtube.com/c/sentdex/featured) - the person who started it all for me :D

+ ## Code
+   Code for the Desktop Application as well as the ML models can be requested.
+   Kindly reach me on my email :D.